evanliangdev/speak-buddy_test/README.md

 Features and Details

 SwiftUI: The project is entirely written in SwiftUI.
-Development Time: The challenge was completed in 4 hours.
+Development Time: The challenge was completed in about 4 hours intermittently.
 Landscape Mode: Integrated landscape mode for an enhanced user experience.

-If you have any feedback or issues, please open a GitHub issue.
+If you have any feedback or issues, please contact me by evanliangh@gmail.com.

+Thanks!